Haruna Aliyu: Doma United

 Aliyu began his professional career with Doma United F.C. in the Nigeria Professional Football League.
 He made 18 league appearances during the 2022–23 season and 27 in the 2023–24 season.

 Grass Runner FC and loan to Wikki Tourists

 Aliyu is contracted to Grass Runner FC, a club competing in Nigeria's Nationwide League One.
 In 2025, he joined Wikki Tourists F.C. on loan in the Nigeria Professional Football League.
 His performances for Wikki earned media recognition and led to his call-up to the Nigeria U-20 World Cup squad.

-International Career: Nigeria U-20
+International career

 In September 2025, Aliyu was named to the Nigeria U-20 squad for the 2025 FIFA U-20 World Cup in Chile, replacing injured defender Marvelous Freedom.
 He had earlier featured in a WAFU B qualifying match against Niger, which Nigeria won 3–1.

 Aliyu is a left-footed centre-back, noted for his composure, positional awareness, and defensive solidity.